What is Cleft Lip & Palate?

 Around one in 700 babies are born with a cleft around the world.
 That's over 1,200 babies born with a cleft each year in the UK!

 In early pregnancy, different parts of a baby’s face develop separately and then join together.
-If some parts do not join properly, the baby is born with a cleft.
+If some parts do not join completely, the baby is born with a cleft.

 A cleft lip and/or palate is the most common craniofacial abnormality (a problem to do with the skull and face) which babies can be born with.